trifork/trireg2-api/README.md

 # TriReg2 OpenAPI specification

 A versioned [OpenAPI v3](https://spec.openapis.org/oas/v3.1.0) specification for the TriReg2 API.
-Kept in a separate repository to allow public access, and for clients to request changes or suggestions via pull requests or adding issues to the issue tracker.
+Kept in a separate repository to allow public access, and for clients to request changes or suggestions via pull requests or adding issues to the GitHub issue tracker.

 The OpenAPI specification contains a user API for the new TriReg2 service.